embroidery-space/xsp-specs/oxs/OXS.md

 # Open Cross-Stitch

-The Open Cross-Stitch file format uses XML to record the data.
+The Open Cross-Stitch file format uses XML to store the data.

 ## `chart`